lcpulzone/tea_time/README.md

 ## Contributing

-Contributions are what make the open source community such an amazingly, rad place to learn, inspire, and create.
+Contributions are what make the open source community such an amazingly rad place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/RadFeature`)